Antti-Heroja/graphql-schema-policy-validator/README.md

 ## Supported Rules

-The following rules ensure that schema follows `GraphQL` best practices.
+The following rules ensure that the schema follows `GraphQL` best practices.

 - `alphabeticalOrderFields`: Ensures that all type and field definitions are in alphabetical order.
+- `inputSuffix`: Ensures that all input types have the `Input` suffix.
+- `namingConvention`: Enforces consistent naming conventions for types, fields, and arguments.
 - `validateSubscriptionType`: Ensures that subscription types are documented.
 - `validateSubscriptionFields`: Ensures that subscription fields are documented.
 - `validateQueryType`: Ensures that query types are documented.